what is mead wine

 What is mead wine?

-What is mead wine, or, to be more accurate “what is mead”?
-It’s wine made of honey.
-Or hydromel.
-Or.. there are at least 30 other names.
+Or… there are at least 30 other names.
 Yes, honey seems to be good for everything, even getting you a little drunk.

 The word ‘mead’ comes from the Old English “meodu”, meaning an alcoholic beverage created by fermenting honey with water, and various fruits, spices, grains or hops.
 (Hops act as a preservative and produce a bitter, beer-like flavor.)
 Starting from here, people have developed lots of recipes, with many flavors and aromas.

-Can it be made at home?
+Can mead be made at home?
 Yes.
 The recipes are not complicated, BUT you need a lot of patience.
 It takes time to ferment.
 The best mead is obtained after 2 years.
-But if you are very exigent, then making a GOOD mead means perfect combination, dedication and professionalism.
+But if you are very exigent, then making a GOOD mead means the perfect combination, dedication and professionalism.
 The good news is that we can buy it easily from a lot of shops.

-AMMA: American Mead Makers Association; TTB: Tax and Trade Bureau.
+The official definition of mead AMMA: American Mead Makers Association; TTB: Tax and Trade Bureau.

 Is there a difference between ‘mead’ and ‘honey wine’?